bryceandy/laravel-selcom/README.md

 ]);
 ```

+This method will fetch 3 saved cards of the user and try all of them until a payment is successful or all fail.

 #### Obtaining the buyer's UUID

 If this user has visited the payment page before to make a payment, then their uuid is already in the database.